kervo/fullstack-milestone/README.md

 # UX-Desing

-Offers banner gives the opportunity to catch the user's attention with an attractive service deal
+Offers banner gives the opportunity to catch the user's attention with an attractive service deal.

+The main colour to give contrast to the site is `#B05D44` as in the company's logo.

 # Testing